December 1 is World AIDS Day, an annual event raising awareness and money to fight AIDS around the world.

 “If you know your status, that empowers you,” Moore told CNN.
 “That protects you, that protects the next person, and it helps you to navigate and know what to do next.”

 Knowing your status shows that you care about yourself and your sexual partners.
-The CDC suggests that anyone who has unsafe sex or shares drug needles should get tested at least once a year.
+The CDC suggests anyone who has unsafe sex or shares drug needles should get tested at least once a year.

 Online tools like AIDS Vu provide geographically specific information and resources for testing.